Security of device-independent quantum key distribution protocols: a review: Protocols

 where $\alpha \in \mathbb{R}$ is a free parameter that can be optimised according to the expected behaviour of the devices.
 The quantum communication layer of the protocol is identical to that of the standard DI-QKD protocol.
 The difference lies in the parameter estimation step, where the asymmetric CHSH value $S_\alpha$ is estimated in place of the usual CHSH value $S$.

 The asymptotic security of the protocol against collective attacks has been proven analytically~\cite{woodhead2021device} and numerically~\cite{sekatski2021device}.
 In both works, it was discovered that the improvement that one can obtain from using this asymmetric CHSH inequality is more significant in implementations where the noise can be modelled by depolarising channels.
-However, for fully photonic implementations, one can only get a marginal improvement in the critical detection efficiency\footnote{This refers to the minimal efficiency $\eta$ (assuming it is identical for all measurements) for the protocol to produce non-zero key rate.}.
+However, for fully-photonic implementations, one can only get a marginal improvement in the critical detection efficiency\footnote{This refers to the minimal efficiency $\eta$ (assuming it is identical for all measurements) for the protocol to produce non-zero key rate.}.
+Greater improvement can be obtained by considering the bias of the key, quantified by $\expectation{\sA_0}$~\cite{masini2021simple}.

 In the same spirit, one could also modify the protocol such that, for parameter estimation, Alice and Bob estimate the full ``behaviour'', i.e.~all the conditional probabilities

 for all $a \in \cA, b\in \cB, x \in \cX, y \in \cY$.
 Such constraints contain more fine-grained information compared to a single Bell inequality, and hence might give a higher asymptotic secret key rate and noise tolerance as compared to a DI-QKD protocol based on one Bell inequality.
 It was shown that by using the full behaviour as constraints, the critical detection efficiency for the fully-photonic implementations can be lower as compared to the standard DI-QKD protocol which uses the CHSH value as a constraint~\cite{tan2021computing,brown2021computing,brown2021device}.
 A related approach is to use a linear programming technique to choose a Bell inequality that is maximally violated by the expected behaviour~\cite{datta2021device}.